 Rich holdings cover all aspects of theater from play scripts to works about theatre and the art and craft of acting.
-Highlights include: a numbered set of twelve Monumenta Scenica portfolios that contain hundreds of theatre history plates, a Playbill Collection, and materials from other festivals: Oregon Shakespeare Festival, Local theater publications, Stratford Shakespeare Festival, Utah Shakespeare Festival publications, and Shakespeare Festivals of North America.
+Highlights include: a numbered set of twelve Monumenta Scenica portfolios that contain hundreds of theatre history plates, a Theatre Programs and Playbills publications, and materials from other festivals: Oregon Shakespeare Festival publication, Local theater publications, Stratford Shakespeare Festival publications, Utah Shakespeare Festival publications, and Shakespeare Festivals of North America publications.

 Dr. Margery Bailey (1891-1963) professor of English at Stanford University, established the Institute of Renaissance Studies in Ashland.
 She willed her book collection, including 200 volumes published before 1750, to Oregon Shakespeare Festival.
 The collection came to Hannon Library in 1972, merging with our extensive collection.
 Rare, fragile, and valuable volumes are housed in Special Collections.